Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Emergent AdS /CFT

 The transformation $\Delta_1/\Delta_0^2 \leftrightarrow \Delta_0^2/\Delta_1$ is a $\mathbb{Z}_2$ symmetry of the GN phase diagram that exchanges the two condensates.
 Under this symmetry $z \leftrightarrow i\tilde{z}$ (up to the factor of $m$), reflecting the fact that the two coordinates are defined on opposite sides of the phase transition.
 The explicit relation between $z$ and $\tilde{z}$ follows from substituting $\Delta_1 = \Delta_0^2/(m^2\tilde{z}^2)$ into $z^2 = m^{-2}(\Delta_1/\Delta_0^2-1)$:

-This confirms: $z=0$ (Frame~1 boundary, critical point) corresponds to $\tilde{z}=m^{-1}=\ell_\mathrm{P}$ (finite bulk depth in Frame~2); $z>0$ (Frame~1 physical region) requires $\tilde{z}<\ell_\mathrm{P}$ (the classical region of Frame~2 between the boundary and the critical point); and $z^2<0$ (the unphysical region of Frame~1) corresponds to $\tilde{z}>\ell_\mathrm{P}$ (Frame~2 beyond the critical point, into the strongly coupled interior).
+This confirms that $z=0$ (Frame~1 boundary, critical point) corresponds to $\tilde{z}=m^{-1}=\ell_\mathrm{P}$ (finite bulk depth in Frame~2); $z>0$ (Frame~1 physical region) requires $\tilde{z}<\ell_\mathrm{P}$ (the classical region of Frame~2 between the boundary and the critical point); and $z^2<0$ (the unphysical region of Frame~1) corresponds to $\tilde{z}>\ell_\mathrm{P}$ (Frame~2 beyond the critical point, into the strongly coupled interior).

-This $\mathbb{Z}_2$ exchange is the holographic counterpart of the open/closed string T-duality of Section~\ref{sec:openclosed}, now acting on the \emph{pairing field ratio} rather than the angular radius.
+We shall see that this $\mathbb{Z}_2$ exchange is the holographic counterpart of the open/closed string T-duality derived in future work~\cite{CompanionStrings}, now acting on the \emph{pairing field ratio} rather than the angular radius.
 Just as T-duality exchanges winding and momentum modes at the self-dual radius $R_\theta=\ell_\mathrm{S}$, the pairing field exchange $\Delta_1/\Delta_0^2\leftrightarrow\Delta_0^2/\Delta_1$ maps one holographic frame to the other at the self-dual point $\Delta_1=\Delta_0^2$, i.e.\ the phase transition.
-The key properties of both frames are summarised in Table~\ref{tab:frames}.
+The key properties of both frames are summarized in Table~\ref{tab:frames}.

-The existence of two dual holographic frames is a direct consequence of the $\mathbb{Z}_2$ symmetry of the GN phase diagram under $\Delta_1\leftrightarrow\Delta_0^2$: the model does not privilege either condensate, and the holographic geometry reflects this as a symmetry between two AdS$_3$ descriptions covering complementary regions of the phase diagram.
-Frame~1 is the natural language for the higher-spin tower, open strings, and the Hagedorn transition, all of which are transparent near the critical-point boundary.
-Frame~2 is the natural language for conventional holographic comparisons, where the boundary is classical and the bulk encodes the approach to a strongly coupled fixed point at depth $\tilde{z}=\ell_\mathrm{P}$.
-The main body of this paper works in Frame~1; Frame~2 provides the bridge to the conventional AdS/CFT literature.